jbobbylopez/hi/ROADMAP.md

           group.
 In this way each group's messages can be populated specifically into it's own output table.
         - Indicator logic can likely be broken out
+    - `display_checks()`
+        - Break this out into multiple functions
+        - Handle table and column creation more dynamically, based on config.ini values for number of columns, etc.
+        - Improve the structure of messages so this data can be exposed in an API for use in another view, like an HTML report.
+    - Do something a bit more constructive with the hi header ("Host Information:") line

 #### Testing ####
 - Improved testing scope, focused on indicators and statuses